Scott Monument, Edinburgh Memorial, Photos, Scotland, Architect, Date, Picture

 Sir Walter Scott (1771-1832) made a key contribution to Scottish literature and is often regarded in the east of Scotland as Scotland’s most famous writer as opposed to Robert Burns, certainly there is a lot of pride in his work notably in Edinburgh and the Borders.

-Following the death of Sir Walter Scott in 1832 there was a feeling in Edinburgh that a monument should be erected to Scott’s memory.
-A competition was agreed to select a design for the monument.
-The competition was won by George Kemp, a joiner but also a draughtsman in 1838 Kemp.
-The Scott Monument was built between 1840 and 1844.
+The architecture competition was won by George Kemp, a joiner but also a draughtsman in 1838 Kemp.
+This city centre landmark was built between 1840 and 1844.
 The monument dominates key views across the Waverley Valley and much of Princes Street.
 There are 64 statuettes of characters included in the memorial, all from Sir Walter Scott’s books.

 At the same time John Steell, later Sir John and H.M.
 Sculptor for Scotland, had been declared winner of a competition to select the sculptor of the statue of Sir Walter Scott to be included in the monument.
 In the autumn of 1844 the last stone was placed in the pinnacle by Kemp’s son, Thomas.
-The Scott Monument including the statue was officially inaugurated on 15 Aug 1846.
+The memorial building including the statue was officially inaugurated on 15 Aug 1846.

-Scott Monument – Admission Times & Costs
+Scott Monument Admission Times & Costs

 Scott Monument Opening Times – check with operators, but at time of writing: